kittennbfive/kittenFS32/README.md

 # kittenFS32

+**Beware: Current master is version 0.02 with API-change!
+Look at tag v0.01 if you need the old version for compatibility.**

 ## What is this?
 kittenFS32 is a small (somewhat), simple (i hope) (and restrictive) implementation of Microsoft FAT32 file system for interfacing a SD-card with a microcontroller.
 It was written for and tested on Atmel (now Microchip) AVR but - as it is written in standard-C - can be used on other targets.